 Please note: international students should refer to this page to get an indicative course cost.

-Executive summary of the protocols, conventions and acts that guide a cultural heritage site (30%)
+Task 1: Executive summary of the protocols, conventions and acts that guide a cultural heritage site, 1000 words or equivalent (30%)

 |Timetable||View the lecture timetable | View the full unit timetable|